Chris-McGonigle/island-flowers/README.md

 #### EPIC 2 Testing

-1. As a User, I want to view al list of products, so that I can select the item I want to purchase.
+1. As a User, I want to view all list of products, so that I can select the item I want to purchase.
-    * RESULT -
+    * RESULT - TEST PASSED

 2. As a User, I want to be able to select an individual product, so that I can see the full details of that item including price, description and sizes if applicable.
-    * RESULT -
+    * RESULT - TEST PASSED

 3. As a User, I want to be able to sort the products by price, so that I can see products in my price range.
-    * RESULT -
+    * RESULT - TEST PASSED

 4. As a User, I want to be able to sort the products by category, so that I can filter to the type of product I am interested in.
-    * RESULT -
+    * RESULT - TEST PASSED

 5. As a User, I want to be able to search for a product by name or description, so that I find a specific product I am interested in.
-    * RESULT -
+    * RESULT - TEST PASSED

 6. As a User, I want to filter the search results by price or category, so that I can further narrow down my search to find the item I am interested in.
-    * RESULT -
+    * RESULT - TEST PASSED

 7. As a User, I want to be able to add items to a basket, so that I can add multiple items before having to checkout.
-    * RESULT -
+    * RESULT - TEST PASSED

 <br>